tyler-dane/bacula/troubleshooting.md

 # BAT TROUBLESHOOTING
-* Note, I attempted to configure BAT, but ran into so many issues that I gave up and went with Baculum instead.
+* Note, I attempted to configure BAT, but ran into so many issues that I gave up and switched to Baculum instead.
 Nonetheless, I have included some errors and troubleshooting below in hopes to improve BAT documentation.

 #### Problem: Not having the right packages.
 * **Potentail Solution**: